-How do I serve a summons to someone?
+How Do I Serve a Summons to Someone?

 The summons is a document filed at the beginning of the lawsuit process, along with your complaint.
 The complaint is a formal description of the injury or loss you suffered and how the other party is responsible, along with what you’re asking for as compensation.
-Your lawyer will file this complaint with the clerk of court, and also file a summons form.
-The summons will then be served to the defendant.
+Your lawyer will file this complaint with the clerk of court and also file a summons form.
+The summons will then get served to the defendant.

 Have you been injured?
 John Foy & Associates offers a free consultation with some of the most experienced and respected personal injury lawyers in Georgia.
-Fill out the form to your right or call us at 404-400-4000 to get your FREE consultation today.
+Fill out the form to your right or call us at 404-400-4000 today.